pgrzego/pgrzeg.github.io/_posts/2016-07-04-What-happens-when-you-dont-follow-SOLID-principles.md

 ### Render the template

 This step is very similar to a **Retrieve the template params**.
 Having all the variable values, I ask the template engine to render the template and I expect a body of the email in response.
-As it is similar to one of the previous steps, it also shares its flaw: it is dependend on the provider.
+As it is similar to one of the previous steps, it also shares its flaw: it is dependent on the provider.
 On top of that, the way this process is designed, forces controller to render the body even though it shouldn't be doing that.
 But that's for later.

 ### Dump the mail info

 This is the last step - action **11** of the UML file.
 The idea is that the process of sending an unknown number of emails may take some time.
-Therefore I wanted to seperate it from the process of preparing mails.
+Therefore, I wanted to separate it from the process of preparing mails.
 In this step I take each rendered body of the mail and I put it together with all other parameters (receiver and subject of the mail) to a text file.
 The other process will take these mails on a regular basis one by one and will be sending them.

 ### Summary

 I've covered the process of sending mailings as it was designed initially.
-The process was working correctly, but had some limitations which became probmematic sooner than I expected.
+The process was working correctly, but had some limitations which became problematic sooner than I expected.
 And since the design did not follow the SOLID principles, I need now to refactor it.
 I will try to address each of the exposed flaws and then some as the fixes will impact the overall architecture which will need to be rewritten almost from the scratch.
 I will describe it in the following posts.

 ----------
 UML diagram was made with [PlantUML](http://plantuml.com)